 - Publish with plug-in

-- Use the SmugMug connector with Lightroom CC
+- Use the SmugMug connector with Lightroom

 - Upload RAWs from Lightroom with a SmugMug Source subscription